MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy controls a security feature in TLS 1.3 that protects connections against downgrade attacks.
 It is backwards-compatible and will not affect connections to compliant TLS 1.2 servers or proxies.
 However, older versions of some TLS-intercepting proxies have an implementation flaw which causes them to be incompatible.

-If you enable this policy or don't set it, Google Chrome will enable these security protections for all connections.
+If you enable this policy or don't set it, Microsoft Edge will enable these security protections for all connections.

-If you disable this policy, Google Chrome will disable these security protections for connections authenticated with locally-installed CA certificates.
+If you disable this policy, Microsoft Edge will disable these security protections for connections authenticated with locally-installed CA certificates.
 These protections are always enabled for connections authenticated with publicly-trusted CA certificates.

 This policy can be used to test for any affected proxies and upgrade them.
 Affected proxies are expected to fail connections with an error code of ERR_TLS13_DOWNGRADE_DETECTED.